boundlessgeo/exchange/docs/administration/django/pki.rst

   1. my.first.domain - Enabled
   2. my.second.domain - Enabled
-  3. *.domain - Enabled
+  3. \*.domain\ - Enabled

   Any requests for "my.first.domain" will map to the settings present in first entry, even though they also match the third entry in the list.
 However, in a list like this:

   1. my.first.domain - Disabled
   2. my.second.domain - Enabled
-  3. *.domain - Enabled
+  3. \*.domain\ - Enabled

   Any requests for "my.first.domain" will map to the settings present in third entry.
-This means that a wildcard mapping like "*.*" should be used sparingly and as low down on the list as possible.
+This means that a wildcard mapping like ( * ) should be used sparingly and as low down on the list as possible.

   Use the Move arrows to move the matchings to the preferred order of precedence.
 Once the hostnames are configured, and in the desired match order, the user should be able to register the remote services without issue.